Tenerife + Carnival = A Spectacle of Superlatives

 Each year’s theme is selected from public voting by the residents of the island.
-From over 12000 votes, around 25% voted for the theme of fantasy.
+The majority voted for the theme of “the 50s”.
 So bring your craziest ideas to life and enjoy the Tenerife Carnival to the fullest!

 The Carnival of Santa Cruz de Tenerife at a Glance

 But there is way too much to list.
 Check the official website of Carnival of Santa Cruz de Tenerife.

 Tenerife will not let anyone down when it comes to the word: Diversity!
 Many bigger towns and cities are also celebrating their own carnival, often at the same time as Santa Cruz.